Design-based finite-sample analysis for regression adjustment: CONCLUSION

-We developed a design-based, non-asymptotic framework for regression adjustment under complete randomization that yields finite-sample-valid confidence intervals for the ATE.
-Our analysis controls stochastic fluctuation via a variance-adaptive Doob martingale paired with Freedman’s inequality, and bounds design bias via Stein’s method of exchangeable pairs.
-Notably, Theorem~\ref{thm:oracle} applies in both classical and high-dimensional/interpolating regimes.
-Specialized to OLS--RA, paired deletion–insertion identities with rank-one pseudoinverse updates reveal the governing $Q$-geometry---through the interactions among leverages, cross-leverages, and residual energy---for concentration and bias, clarifying when RA can improve upon the DiM baseline and how covariate geometry drives precision gains.
+We developed a design-based, non-asymptotic framework for analyzing regression adjustment under complete randomization, yielding finite-sample-valid confidence intervals for the ATE.
+Our analysis controls stochastic fluctuation through a variance-adaptive Doob martingale and Freedman’s inequality, bounds design bias via Stein’s method of exchangeable pairs, and yields an oracle guarantee (Theorem~\ref{thm:oracle}) that applies in both classical and high-dimensional/interpolating regimes.
+For OLS--RA, paired deletion--insertion identities and rank-one pseudoinverse updates reveal how deletion leverage, insertion leverage, and standardized residual energy govern swap sensitivity, clarifying when RA can improve on the DiM baseline and how covariate \(Q\)-geometry shapes its precision gains.

-In our Monte Carlo (MC) simulations (Section~\ref{sec:experiments}), the proposed FS CIs are valid but conservative.
-For DiM, the MC concentration parameter estimates closely match exact assignment‑level quantities, and the FS widths exceed the empirical inter‑percentile randomization dispersion (IPR) by only a modest factor.
-For OLS--RA, median coverage is essentially $1.000$ while the FS widths can exceed the IPR by factors of $2$–$4$ in moderate‑$p$ regimes.
-We also see that the IPR itself peaks near the arm‑wise interpolation threshold (i.e., when $p$ is comparable to an arm’s sample size) and then decreases as $p$ grows, consistent with interpolation (“benign overfitting”) effects in the arm‑wise OLS fits.
-These observations indicate that the current FS CI constructionhas a slack, motivating tighter assignment‑adaptive range and bias proxies while preserving finite‑sample validity.